MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/07-1-Configure-additional-apps.md

 ## Exercise 1: Configure email, SharePoint, and OneDrive integration
 ### Task 1: Configure Email Integration
-1. In a web browser, navigate to *An external link was removed to protect your privacy.*.
+1. In a web browser, navigate to make.powerapps.com.
 2. From the site navigation on the left side of the screen, select **Environments**.
 3. Select the **Sales Trial** environment to open it.
 4. Locate and select **Settings** from the commands listed at the top.